-Changing social role and adjustment problems of aging and the aged in American society.
-Special emphasis on minority aging.
-(3 hrs) Spring
+Course provides students with a comprehensive understanding of the process of aging and the elderly.
+Our focus is the sociology of aging with an emphasis on "aging well.", emphasizing the changing social role and adjustment problems of aging and the aged in American society.
+Special emphasis on aging in minority groups.
+(3 hrs) Fall/Spring